jamiehenzy/Genome-analysis_UNIX_HPC/Unix_1.md

 ## U1.
 The Terminal

 A terminal is the common name for the program that does two main things.
 It allows you to type input to the computer (i.e. run programs, move/view files etc.) and it allows you to see output from those programs.
-If you're working on a Mac, you can open the application known as Terminal OR you can log onto the Discovery cluster and work from your directory there.
-If you're working on a PC, you'll need to log onto the Discovery Cluster through your emulator (e.g. MobaXterm or puTTY).
+If you're working on a Mac, you can open the application known as Terminal.
+If you're working on a PC, you'll need to use Windows Subsystem for Linus (WSL).

-#### Task U1.1
-Once you are in your DC directory or on Terminal, you should see something that looks like the following (any text that appears inside your terminal window will look different):
+Once you are in Terminal, you should see something that looks like the following (any text that appears inside your terminal window will look different):

 ![alt text](https://github.com/jamiehenzy/Genome-analysis_Unit_1/blob/assets/terminal.png)